 A population-based survey of 965 women with breast cancer and 1,007 controls was conducted by the Cancer Surveillance System of Puget Sound.
 It showed that combined HT users had a 1.7-fold increased risk of invasive breast cancer, whereas estrogen-only users did not.

 The association between the use of combined HT and increased breast cancer risk is consistent throughout all the trials.
-In contrast, the association between estrogen-only HT and breast cancer incidence is confusing because some studies show increased risk and some show protection.
-It is possible that the timing of estrogen-only HT in relation to the onset of menopause is critical.
-Furthermore, observational studies may not account for different screening behavior between HT users and nonusers, whereas RCTs, by design, will control that variable.[50,51]
+In contrast, the association between estrogen-only HT and breast cancer incidence is inconsistent, as one randomized study showed protection and observational studies showed increased risk.
+Perhaps the timing of estrogen only HT related to the onset of menopause is critical, as is the participation in screening activities by HT users, compared with nonusers.[49,50]

-Following publication of the WHI results, HT use dropped dramatically in the United States and elsewhere.
-Follow-up of WHI participants on the combined HT arm demonstrated a rapid decrease in the elevated breast cancer risk of therapy within 2 years, despite similar rates of mammography screening.
-Analysis of changes in breast cancer rates in the United States observed a sharp decline in breast cancer incidence rates from 2002 to 2003 among women aged 50 years and older, especially for ER–positive cancers.[53,54] Similarly, in multiple countries where HT use was high, breast cancer rates decreased in a similar time frame, coincident with decreases in prescribing patterns and/or reported prevalence of use.[55,56,57] A study among women receiving regular mammography screening supports that the observed sharp decline from 2002 to 2003 in breast cancer incidence was primarily caused by withdrawal of HT rather than declines in mammography rates.
-After the decline in breast cancer incidence from 2002 to 2003, rates in the United States stabilized.[58,59]
+Following publication of the WHI results, HT use dropped worldwide.
+The WHI participants on the combined HT arm discontinued treatment and experienced a rapid reversal of the increased breast cancer risk of therapy within 2 years, despite similar rates of mammography screening.
+In the United States, among women aged 50 years and older, breast cancer rates declined from 2002 to 2003.[52,53] Similarly, in multiple countries where HT use was high, breast cancer rates decreased in a similar time frame, coincident with decreases in prescribing patterns and/or reported prevalence of use.[54,55,56] A study among women receiving regular mammography screening supports the finding that the observed sharp decline from 2002 to 2003 in breast cancer incidence was primarily caused by withdrawal of HT rather than declines in mammography rates.
+After the decline in breast cancer incidence from 2002 to 2003, rates in the United States stabilized.[57,58]

 Ionizing radiation exposure

 A well-established relationship exists between exposure to ionizing radiation and subsequent breast cancer.
 Excess breast cancer risk has been observed in association with atomic bomb exposure, frequent fluoroscopy for tuberculosis, and radiation therapy for acne, tinea, thymic enlargement, postpartum mastitis, and lymphoma.
 Risk is higher for the young, especially around puberty.
-An estimate of the risk of breast cancer associated with medical radiology puts the figure at less than 1% of the total.
+An estimate of the risk of breast cancer associated with medical radiology puts the figure at less than 1% of all breast cancer cases.
 However, it has been theorized that certain populations, such as AT heterozygotes, are at an increased risk of breast cancer from radiation exposure.
-A large cohort study of women who carry mutations of BRCA1 or BRCA2 concluded that chest x-rays increase the risk of breast cancer even more (RR, 1.54; 95% CI, 1.1–2.1), especially for women who had x-rays before age 20 years.
+A large cohort study of women who carry mutations of BRCA1 or BRCA2 concluded that chest x-rays, especially before age 20 years increased their risk of breast cancer beyond already increased levels (RR, 1.54; 95% CI, 1.1–2.1).

-Women treated for Hodgkin lymphoma by age 16 years have a subsequent risk up to 35% of developing breast cancer by age 40 years.[63,64,65] Higher radiation doses (median dose, 40 Gy in breast cancer cases) and treatment between the ages of 10 and 16 years are associated with higher risk.
-Unlike the risk for secondary leukemia, the risk of treatment-related breast cancer does not abate with duration of follow-up, persisting more than 25 years after treatment.[63,65,66] In these studies, most patients (85%–100%) who developed breast cancer did so either within the field of radiation or at the margin.[63,64,66] A Dutch study examined 48 women who developed breast cancer at least 5 years after treatment for Hodgkin disease and compared them with 175 matched female Hodgkin disease patients who did not develop breast cancer.
+Women treated for Hodgkin lymphoma with mantle radiation by age 16 years have a subsequent risk up to 35% of developing breast cancer by age 40 years.[62,63,64] Higher radiation doses (median dose, 40 Gy in breast cancer cases) and treatment between the ages of 10 and 16 years are associated with higher risk.
+Unlike the risk for secondary leukemia, the risk of treatment-related breast cancer does not abate with duration of follow-up, persisting more than 25 years after treatment.[62,64,65] In these studies, most patients (85%–100%) who developed breast cancer did so either within the field of radiation or at the margin.[62,63,65] A Dutch study examined 48 women who developed breast cancer at least 5 years after treatment for Hodgkin disease and compared them with 175 matched female Hodgkin disease patients who did not develop breast cancer.
 Patients treated with chemotherapy and mantle radiation were less likely to develop breast cancer than were those treated with mantle radiation alone, possibly because of chemotherapy-induced ovarian suppression (RR, 0.06; 95% CI, 0.01–0.45).
 Another study of 105 radiation-associated breast cancer patients and 266 age-matched and radiation-matched controls showed a similar protective effect for ovarian radiation.
-These studies suggest that ovarian hormones promote the proliferation of breast tissue with radiation-induced mutations.
+These studies suggest that reduction of ovarian hormones limits the proliferation of breast tissue with radiation-induced mutations.